nsg-ethz/p4-learning/exercises/04-L2_Learning/p4runtime/README.md

 ## Implementing L2 Learning

 For this exercise we will also use two different techniques, as described above.
-Since the learning switch also need to flood unknown packets you will be able to reuse code from the previous exercise (however, all the step will be listed in the `TODOS`).
+Since the learning switch also need to flood unknown packets you will be able to reuse code from the previous exercise (however, all the steps will be listed in the `TODOS`).

-#### Learning Switch: cloning packets to controller
+#### Learning Switch: cloning packets to the controller

 To complete this exercise we will need to clone packets.
 When a learning packet needs to be sent to the controller the switch will have to make a copy of the packet, send it to the controller, and then continue the pipeline normally with the original packet.